 What to Expect from a Teeth Cleaning in El Paso, TX

-At the Dentist El Paso, we understand that a percentage of our patients may feel anxious before an in-office teeth cleaning.
+At the Dentist El Paso, we understand that a percentage of our patients may feel anxious before in-office teeth cleaning.
 This is why our El Paso dentist always tries to prepare our patients with tips on what they can expect during their teeth cleaning appointment.

 Plaque & Tartar Removal

-After removing plaque and tartar from your teeth, we use a specialized toothpaste and a high-powered brush to polish your teeth.
+After removing plaque and tartar from your teeth, we use specialized toothpaste and a high-powered brush to polish your teeth.
 The dental hygienist will ask you to pick your favorite flavor before they get started.
 Remember that a teeth cleaning shouldn’t hurt, so say something if there is any discomfort.

 Flossing, Rinse, & Flouride